wyldebeast-wunderliebe/mrwolfe/mrwolfe/docs/intro.md

 ---

 A Service Level Agreement consists of a number of services that have been agreed upon.
-A service as basically a tuple of 'priority, reaction time, solution time'.
+A service basically is a tuple of 'priority, reaction time, solution time'.